Edge-unfolding nested prismatoids: Introduction

-A prismatoid $P$ is the convex hull of two (convex) polygons $A$ and $B$ that lie in parallel planes, say $H_A$ and $H_B$.
-If all lateral facets of a prismatoid are trapezoids, it is called a prismoid.
-The set of lateral facet of a prismatoid is called its \emph{band}.
-There are two natural ways to unfold primatoids, the \emph{band unfolding}, and the \emph{petal unfolding} \cite{Orourke2012patches}, cf. Figure \ref{fig:patterns}.
+In the context of this work, a \emph{prismatoid} $P$ is boundary of the convex hull of two convex polygons $A$ and $B$ that lie in parallel planes, say $H_A$ and $H_B$.
+As such, prismatoids are $3$-polytopes.
+We will refer to $A$ and $B$ as the \emph{top} and \emph{base} of $P$, respectively.
+The set of lateral facets of a prismatoid is called its \emph{band}.
+A prismatoid whose lateral facets are trapezoids is called a \emph{prismoid}.
+In this case, corresponding top and base edges are parallel.

-A band unfolding cuts one lateral edge, and unrolls the band into the plane as one connected patch, while $A$ and $B$ are left attached to the latter along one suitable edge each.
-Every prismoid has a band that can be unfolded without self-overlap \cite{Aloupis2005phd, aloupis2008paperversion}, but there exist prismatoids which have no band that admits a non-overlapping placement of $A$ and $B$ \cite{Orourke2007band_prismatoids}.
+There are two natural ways to unfold prismatoids, the \emph{band unfolding}, and the \emph{petal unfolding} \cite{Orourke2012patches}, cf. Figure \ref{fig:patterns}.
+In a band unfolding the top and base are removed, and one lateral edge is cut.
+Then the band is unrolled into the plane as one connected patch, and $A$ and $B$ are reattached to the latter along one suitable edge each.
+Every prismoid has a lateral edge $e$ so that the band, if cut along $e$, can be unfolded without self-intersections \cite{Aloupis2005phd, aloupis2008paperversion}.
+But there exist prismoids, and hence prismatoids, so that every placement of the prismoid top overlaps with every one of its band unfoldings \cite{Orourke2007band_prismatoids}.

 In a petal unfolding either $A$ or $B$ is a designated facet to which all lateral facets are left attached.
 Assume that the designated facet is $B$.
-Then for each vertex $v$ of $B$ exactly one lateral edge adjacent to $v$ is cut.
-The so-resulting \emph{petals} are unfolded into the plane while $A$ is left attached to this unit along a single suitable edge.
+Then for each vertex $b_i$ of $B$ exactly one lateral edge adjacent to it is cut.
+The so-called resulting \emph{petals} are unfolded into the plane while $A$ is left attached to this unit along a single suitable edge.
+O'Rourke proved that every prismoid has a non-overlapping petal unfolding \cite{Orourke2001prismoids}.
+Smooth prismatoids, which are the convex hull of two smooth convex curves lying in parallel planes, have a petal unfolding as well \cite{Orourke2004smooth_prismatoids}.
+Further, several subclasses of prismatoids are known to have a petal unfolding.
 A nonobtuse triangle is a triangle so that all its interior angles are smaller than or equal to $\pi/2$.
-It is known that a prismatoid has a petal unfolding if all its facets, except possibly its base $B$, are nonobtuse triangles \cite{Orourke2012patches}, or if it is a prismoid \cite{Orourke2001prismoids}.
-Further, so-called smooth prismatoids, which are the convex hull of two smooth curves lying in parallel planes, can be unfolded via a similar ansatz \cite{Orourke2004smooth_prismatoids}.
+A prismatoid has a petal unfolding if all its facets, except possibly its base $B$, are nonobtuse triangles \cite{Orourke2012patches}, or if the base is a rectangle and all other facets are acute triangles, or if the top and base are sufficiently far from each other \cite{bian2021prismatoids}.